nafisfairuza/Movie-Recomended-by-Netflix/README.md

 # Movie and TV Show Recommender RAG Chatbot
 This is a Retrieval-Augmented Generation (RAG) chatbot built using Streamlit and LangChain, designed to provide movie and TV show recommendations based on a custom dataset derived from a single Kaggle source (merged_data.csv).

-The RAG architecture ensures that recommendations are factual and grounded in the provided data, enhanced by the reasoning capabilities of an OpenAI Large Language Model (LLM).
+The RAG architecture ensures that recommendations are factual and **grounded in the provided data**, enhanced by the reasoning capabilities of the **Gemini 2.5 Flash** Large Language Model (LLM)

 # 1. Dataset Source
 The dataset used in this project comes from Kaggle.
 You can access it here: 🔗 https://www.kaggle.com/datasets/mirajshah07/netflix-dataset